Jessica Yatrofsky: Work

 Yatrofsky is known for her intimate film and photographic work with female and male subjects.
 She first gained public notice for her work on I Heart Boy, a photo blog dedicated to picturing young men in sweetly provocative ways, which was later adapted into a photography monograph published by PowerHouse Books in 2010 titled I Heart Boy.
 Yatrofsky developed a following while contributing to the online publication East Village Boys.
-Her artwork includes live performances as well as films that explore the beauty, gender, body politics, and perception.
+Her artwork includes live performances as well as films that explore beauty, gender, body politics, and perception.

 Yatrofsky wrote and directed her first film, Sun In My Mouth, in 2010 which premiered at the Northside Festival in Brooklyn, New York.
 In 2014, Yatrofsky directed a fashion film for French designer Jean Paul Gaultier that premiered during men's Fashion Week in Paris.
 In 2017 her fashion film for Canadian designer Laura Siegel was featured in an article on the Vogue website.

 In 2015, Yatrofsky published her follow-up photography monograph titled, I Heart Girl, a collection of photographs of women that explore the complexity of gender identification and its latest collective shifts.

-In 2016 Strand Bookstore hosted Yatrofsky's touring panel discussion “Gender Beauty & the Camera.”
+In 2016, Strand Bookstore hosted Yatrofsky's touring panel discussion "Gender Beauty & the Camera."
 Guest panelist have included activist and model Rain Dove.

-From 2012 to 2017 Yatrofsky has been a guest lecturer at the Metropolitan Museum of Art, Leslie Lohman Museum of Gay and Lesbian Art, International Center for Photography, School of Visual Arts, Pratt University, Parsons the New School for Design, Östra Grevie Folkhögskola, University of Central Oklahoma and University of Nevada Las Vegas.
-In 2018 Yatrofsky was a panelist for “PULSE PERSPECTIVES: Meditating, Art and the Creative Process” discussion about Transcendental Meditation (TM) hosted with the David Lynch Foundation and moderated by Surface Magazine’s Executive Editor William Hanley.
+From 2012 to 2017, Yatrofsky has been a guest lecturer at the Metropolitan Museum of Art, Leslie Lohman Museum of Gay and Lesbian Art, International Center for Photography, School of Visual Arts, Pratt University, Parsons the New School for Design, Östra Grevie Folkhögskola, University of Central Oklahoma and University of Nevada Las Vegas.
+In 2018 Yatrofsky was a panelist for "PULSE PERSPECTIVES: Meditating, Art and the Creative Process" discussion about Transcendental Meditation (TM) hosted with the David Lynch Foundation and moderated by Surface Magazine's Executive Editor William Hanley.

-In 2017 Yatrofsky published Pink Privacy, a collection of feminist poems.
+In 2017, Yatrofsky published Pink Privacy, a collection of feminist poems.
 She performed poetry during Miami Art Basel at the Satellite Art Fair and Performance is Alive with her art collective NY Fem Factory.

-Yatrofsky read from Pink Privacy for Nylon Magazine’s Open Mic Series and her debut music single “Cunt Keeper” was featured on i-D in 2017.
+Yatrofsky read from Pink Privacy for Nylon Magazine's Open Mic Series and her debut music single "Cunt Keeper" was featured on i-D in 2017.

 Yatrofsky photographed actress Uzo Aduba for the cover of Brooklyn Magazine in 2016 and actress Emily Mortimer in 2011 and actress Jessica Williams in 2017.